IGGoncalves/PhysiCOOL/README.md

 ### PhysiCell as a black-box model

 PhysiCOOL lets you connect PhysiCell models to Python-based parameter estimation and calibration scripts.
-To do this, PhysiCOOL helps you convert PhysiCell models into a black-box function that implements the workflow presented below:
+To do this, PhysiCOOL helps you convert PhysiCell models into a black-box script:

 ```mermaid
 graph LR